-Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach. -Participate as a member of the Nevada Healthy Aging Alliance with agencies across the state to meet the health needs of our seniors.
+Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach.

--Stay Strong, Stay Healthy senior physical activity program.

--Seniors Eating Well senior nutrition program.

--Bingocize senior physical activity pilot in our senior centers in year 2.

--Partner with Healthy Aging Alliance in the development of a healthy eating program for seniors to replace Seniors Eating Well in year 2. -Implement Garden-based Nutrition Education for seniors through multiple venues, including gardens at our senior centers, pantries and kits distributed through our food pantries and Meals on Wheels.

--Utilize food pantries and the Connect Lyon County system to distribute recipes, nutrition education and social supports to homebound seniors.

--Partner with HAA for Environmental Scan, and development of a module on cooking capacity to be utilized with the instrument to evaluate seniors' ability to prepare food in their own homes.
+- -Participate as a member of the Nevada Healthy Aging Alliance with agencies across the state to meet the health needs of our seniors. -Stay Strong, Stay Healthy senior physical activity program. - -Seniors Eating Well senior nutrition program. - -Bingocize senior physical activity pilot in our senior centersonline in year 21.
+And in person in Senior Centers in Year 2 post-COVID - -Partner with Healthy Aging Alliance in the development of a healthy eating program for seniors to replace Seniors Eating Well in year 2. -Implement Garden-based Nutrition Education for seniors through multiple venues, including gardens at our senior centers, pantries and kits distributed through our food pantries and Meals on Wheels. -Utilize food pantries and the Connect Lyon County-system to distribute recipes, nutrition education and social supports to homebound seniors. -Partner with HAA for Environmental Scan, and development of a module on cooking capacity to be utilized with the instrument to evaluate seniors' ability to prepare food in their own homes.